 And finally, the prayers of all music lovers in the region have been answered.
 The moment we’ve all been waiting for is almost here.
 Deezer, you’ve been a good friend for all these years but this is where our paths diverge.
 Wait a minute, let me take a step back, for all of you who don’t know what I am talking about, let me explain.
 The way we’ve consumed music has changed over the years.
 I’ve been a huge admirer of great music and good tech ever since my childhood.
 I started off with AIWA walkman, moved to multiple Sony walkman, CD players and then to the very first MP3 player Creative Nomad II (I had the 64 MB version).
 The way music was acquired and transferred to the Mp3 players or Mp3 CDs was always cumbersome.
 Back then, downloading music through Napster and Kazaa was the norm.
 Transferring music to Mp3 players was still not for the faint-hearted until the advent of the iPod. iPod made it so much easier for everyone to sync their music libraries and that kind of kicked off the digital music revolution.

 Fast forward a few years and digital music streaming services like Spotify and Deezer were born.
-With fast internet, downloading Mp3 music was no longer required as you could pretty much stream the highest quality music at anytime.
-These Digital Music streaming apps let users stream music, create playlists and offline tracks that can play without internet.
-Subscribing to these services provides access to million of songs and helps discover new music by tuning into well curated playlists and all of that for as little as 9$ monthly (What ever happened to the music CDs that used to cost 10$ per CD? such a rip-off).
+With fast internet, downloading Mp3 music was no longer required as you could pretty much stream the highest quality music at any time.
+These Digital Music streaming apps let users stream music, create playlists and offline tracks that can play without the internet.
+Subscribing to these services provides access to millions of songs and helps discover new music by tuning into well-curated playlists and all of that for as little as 9$ monthly (Whatever happened to the music CDs that used to cost 10$ per CD? such a rip-off).

 Stay tuned for more on SONOS and WIFI vs Bluetooth music.